pedroig/Parkinsons-Disease-Digital-Biomarker/README.md

 #### 1.6 Splitting the Dataset

 After executing the initial cleaning procedures and generating the features described in 1.4, a new version of the original walking_activity.csv table is saved as walking_activity_features.csv, allowing the dataset to be easily split without generating the features everytime.
 The final cleaning routine and the split procedure is done by the [generateSetTables function](https://github.com/pedroig/Parkinsons-Disease-Digital-Biomarker/blob/master/Features/splitSets.py) that divides the dataset in the following configuration: 80% Training set, 10% Validation set, and 10% Test set.
+Similarly, this function also divides the dataset into ten folds for cross-validation.
 However, it is critical to call attention to the fact that the split is done by taking account of the healthcode during the creation of the sets, i.e., splitting the demographics table and then merging it to the walking_activity table.
 This approach is necessary in order to avoid data leakage since otherwise, the same person could be at the same time in the training set and in the validation set which would lead to unrealistic good results.
 It is also important to highlight that taking account of the healthCode means that the final sizes of the sets are not exactly coherent with the previously stipulated percentages since different people performed the experiment different times.

 One undesirable property observed in the final sets is the unbalanced distribution between labels.
 From a total of 27,314 samples after cleaning, 17,663 samples correspond to people with Parkinson's disease.
 This gap gets even wider when analyzing only people older 56 years old: 14,907 people with the disease from a total of 17,933.